-8.1 Chairman
+9.2 Chairman

-The roles and responsibilities of the Chairman are as follows:
+9.2.1 The roles and responsibilities of the Chairman are as follows:

 - 1. Provide leadership for the Board so that the Board can perform its responsibilities effectively; - 2.
-Setting the board agenda and ensuring that board members receive complete, accurate and timely information in a timely manner; - 3.
+Setting the board agenda and ensuring that board

+- members receive complete, accurate and information in a timely manner for robust debate and quality decision making; - 3.
 Ensures appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the Board as a whole: - 4.
 To chair shareholder meeting and lead board meetings and discussions; - 5.
-To act as Company's ambassador, both within domestic market and internationally; - 6.
-To facilitate and encourage active participation and effective contribution of non-executive directors as well as allow dissenting views to be freely expressed; - 7.
-To manage the interface between Board and Management: - 8.
+To act as Company's ambassador, both within domestic market and internationally; - To facilitate and encourage active participation and effective contribution of non-executive directors as well as allow dissenting views to be freely expressed; - 7.
+To manage the interface between Board and Management; - 8.
 To act as a liaison between the Company and Government Officials, embassy and foreign investors; - 9.
-To be the main spokeperson for the Company; - 10.
+To be the main spokesperson for the Company; - 10.
 Leading the Board in establishing and monitoring good corporate governance practices in the Company; and - 11.
 To be in charge of branding and corporate imaging of the Company.

-8.2 Group Managing Director / Group Chief Executive Officer
+9.3 Group Managing Director / Group Chief Executive Officer

-The roles and responsibilities of the GMD/GCEO are as follows:

-- 1. To ensure the implementation of the decisions of the Board and the strategy adopted by the Board; - 2.
-To assume full accountability to Board for all aspects of Company's day-to-day operations and overall performance; - 3.
+- 9.3.1 The roles and responsibilities of the GMD/GCEO are as follows: - 1.
+To ensure the implementation of the decisions of the Board and the strategy adopted by the Board; - To assume full accountability to Board for all aspects of Company's day-to-day operations and overall performance: - 3.
 To be responsible for overall system of controls in place for the Company; - 4.
 To monitor closely operating financial results in accordance with plans and forecasts/goals; - 5.
-To ensure accurate and timely preparation of information for the Board; - 6.
-To ensure an effective and motivated management team and its succession planning; - 7.
+To ensure accurate and timely preparation of information for the Board;

+- 6. To ensure an effective and motivated management team and its succession planning; - 7.
 To formulate strategy of communication in matters affecting both internal and external parties; and - 8.
 To represent the Company to major customers, employees, suppliers and professional associations.

-8.3 Directors
+9.4 Directors

-The roles and responsibility of the Directors specifically spelt out under Section 213 of the Companies Act 2016 amongst which are as follows:

-- 1. To discharge its fiduciary duties and responsibilities for a proper purpose and in good faith in the best interest of the Company; - 2.
-To exercise reasonable care, skill and diligence reasonably expected of directors; - 3.
-To commit to serve the Company with due diligence and integrity; - 4.
-To commit to the time required to fulfill the role and perform their responsibilities effectively; - 5.
-To disclose interest (direct or indirect) in contracts or arrangements with any company in the Group or property held which may give rise to a conflict or interest-such disclosure to be given in writing to the Board; - 6.
-To disclose any proposals or transactions amounting to a Related Party Transaction requiring announcements, circulars, or shareholders' approval, not being in the ordinary course of business; - 7.
-To approve annual audited accounts;
+- 9.4.1 The roles and responsibility of the Directors specifically spelt out under Section 213 of the Companies Act 2016 amongst which are as follows: - Cross Reference: CA 2016 - Section 198 (Persons disqualified from being a director) - (a) To discharge its fiduciary duties and responsibilities for a proper purpose and in good faith in the best interest of the Company; - (b) To exercise reasonable care, skill and diligence reasonably expected of directors; - (c) To commit to serve the Company with due diligence and integrity; - (d) To commit to the time required to fulfill the role and perform their responsibilities effectively; - (e) To disclose interest (direct or indirect) in contracts or arrangements with any company in the Group or property held which may give rise to a conflict or interestsuch disclosure to be given in writing to the Board; - (f) To disclose any proposals or transactions amounting to a Related Party Transaction requiring announcements, circulars, or shareholders' approval, not being in the ordinary course of business; - (g) To approve annual audited accounts; - (h) To approve remuneration of auditors and make recommendation for appointment and removal of auditors after which approvals from the shareholders are to be sought; - To ensure that the accounts of the Company are made out in accordance with applicable approved accounting standards; - (j) To call for Annual General Meeting ("AGM"), Extraordinary General Meeting ("EGM") and approve notices; and

-- 8. To approve remuneration of auditors and make recommendation for appointment and removal of auditors after which approvals from the shareholders are to be sought; - 9.
-To ensure that the accounts of the Company are made out in accordance with applicable approved accounting standards; - 10.
-To call for AGM, EGM and approving notices; and - 11.
-To make appropriate recommendations in respect of matters that are specifically reserved for the approval of shareholders in general meetings.
+(k) To make appropriate recommendations in respect of matters that are specifically reserved for the approval of shareholders in general meetings.

-8.4 Independent Directors
+9.5 Independent Directors